souktha/souktha.github.io/software/bblk-ir/index.rst

 Once the IR stream bits is received and decoded by the UART, the RX interrupt will be generated and will be serviced by *cir_irq_handler* interrupt handler.
 The handler put the received byte into the buffer and schedule the BH workqueue.
-The BH handler then takes the byte off from the buffer and push it upstream to the IR core driver.
+The BH handler then takes the byte off from the buffer and pushes it upstream to the IR core driver.

 .. code-block::